gunvirranu/mini-code/mini-huff/README.md

 # mini-huff

-`mini-huff` is a golf-scripted Huffman compression scheme implementation.
-It utilizes a basic form of Huffman coding and is meant to be pretty small (the code itself *and* the outputs it produces :P).
+`mini-huff` is a mini compression implementation.
+It utilizes a basic form of Huffman coding, and is meant to be pretty small (the code itself *and* and the output it produces :P ).

-I call this **"compressed compression"**, just a little play on words for ya there.
+I call this **"compressed compression"**, just a little play of words for ya there.

 # Usage